archwine/snpe_demo/README.md

-                        cpu (Snapdragon CPU)               = Same as cpu_float32 gpu (Adreno GPU)                   = Same as gpu_float32_16_hybrid dsp (Hexagon DSP)                  = Same as dsp_fixed8_tf
+                        cpu (Snapdragon CPU)               = Same as cpu_float32 gpu (Adreno GPU)                   = Same as gpu_float32_16_hybrid dsp (Hexagon DSP)                  = Same as dsp_fixed8_tf -x            Specifies to use the fixed point execution on CPU runtime for quantized DLC.
+                    Used in conjunction with CPU runtime.

     ```